rizrmd/medxam/frontend/README.md

-# IoNbEc Frontend Application
+# MedXam Frontend Application

-A comprehensive examination management system frontend for the National Orthopaedic and Traumatology Board Examination (IoNbEc).
+A comprehensive examination management system frontend for the National Orthopaedic and Traumatology Board Examination (MedXam).

 ## Features